oliveiracle/the-life-of-jesus-cli/README.md

 Your choice (1, 2, 3, or 'quit'): 1

 ══════════════════════════════════════════════════════════════════════
-Explore 25 key moments from the life of Jesus Christ:
+Explore 25 key moments from the life of Jesus:
 ══════════════════════════════════════════════════════════════════════

 👶 BIRTH & CHILDHOOD: